Sobeston/zig.guide/chapter-2.md

 description: "Chapter 2 - This section of the tutorial will cover the zig programming language's standard library in detail."
 ---

-Standard library documentation can be found [here](https://ziglang.org/documentation/master/std/).
-Note: as of writing, this documentation is slightly outdated.
-Installing [ZLS](https://github.com/zigtools/zls/) may help you explore the standard library, whose autocompletions for the standard library will keep up to date.
+Automatically generated standard library documentation can be found [here](https://ziglang.org/documentation/master/std/).
+Installing [ZLS](https://github.com/zigtools/zls/) may also help you explore the standard library, which provides completions for it.

 # Allocators